Released: 20 March 2018

 - Rate of price inflation eases

-The Indian economy continued to rebound in February with a Headline Sales Managers’ Index (SMI) of 68.4, up from 66.2 in January.
-The Headline SMI continues to grow to higher levels reflecting the success of current economic policies in India and continuing to shrug off the duel shocks of demonetization and the introduction of Government Sales Tax (GST) a year ago.
-Business Confidence has increased again in February and is moving closer to the ultra-high levels of 2016.
-The Sales Growth Index reflects very strong economic growth as sales managers are reporting their monthly sales volumes have are clawing backed the lost ground of the past year.
+The Indian economy continued to grow rapidly in March with a Headline Sales Managers’ Index (SMI) of 68.3, and 67.6 for quarter 1 2018.
+The Indian economy has continued to exhibit a growing trend from the low in summer 2017 and SMI suggests the economy is set to grow faster in Q1 2018 than the official growth rate of 7.2% reported by MOSPI for the previous quarter.
+Business Confidence has increased further in March and remains at very high levels.
+Panel members are becoming increasingly confident that future sales activity will grow further.
+The Sales Growth Index continues to reflect very strong economic growth as managers are reporting their monthly sales volumes have are clawing backed the lost ground of the past year.
 The Staffing Levels Index reflects a very buoyant economy with new jobs being generated in quantity every month.
-There is no sign as of now of overcapacity constraints emerging to hamper growth and the outlook for the near term future is very promising.

 Sales Managers' Index (SMI)